-This Spring Term, the Royal Drawing School continues its series of Creative Conversations; online dialogues between artists, curators and writers.
+This Summer Term, the Royal Drawing School continues its series of Creative Conversations; online dialogues between artists, curators and writers.
 Curated by Dr Claudia Tobin, lectures are held Wednesday evenings live on Zoom.

 As an independent charity we rely on donations to keep our programmes accessible and open to everyone.
 If you would like to support our free online Lecture Series you can make a donation here.

 From his time as a student at the School of the Art Institute of Chicago to his death in 2009, drawing was the foundation of the painting of the American artist, Leon Golub (1922-2004).
 Drawing was his method of mediation between his extensive photographic archive and the canvas, a process of transcribing the features and posture of the figures inhabiting his large-scale compositions.
 Working from as many as twenty images for each figure, Golub’s ‘expressive realism’ captured awkward, fragmentary moments of violent confrontation and psychological interaction that characterised his visual narratives.
 “I think of the work as History Painting, and I think of History Painting as being public.
 But its ambiguously public because its modern History Painting.”

 We will discuss these aspects of his art and what Golub meant by his intention to ‘get at the real’, and the intimate and complex relations between his practice and that of his life-long studio companion and wife, the artist Nancy Spero.

 Leon Golub: 'Mercenaries IV’, 1980, acrylic on linen’.
 Meyer Collection, Chicago